Drexler–Smalley debate on molecular nanotechnology: K. Eric Drexler

 K. Eric Drexler is generally considered to have written the first scholarly paper on the topic of nanotechnology, and was a key figure in popularizing these concepts through several publications and advocacy work.
 Trained as an engineer, Drexler was inspired by a then-obscure 1959 talk by physicist Richard Feynman called There's Plenty of Room at the Bottom, which posited that it should be physically possible to manipulate individual atoms using top-down engineering methodologies.
-Drexler was also inspired by recent advances in molecular biology such as recombinant DNA technology.
+Drexler was also inspired by recent advances in molecular biology, such as recombinant DNA technology.
 In a 1981 publication in Proceedings of the National Academy of Sciences, considered to be the first journal article on nanotechnology, he argued that biological systems such as the ribosome were already capable of building molecules atom-by-atom, and that artificial machines with this capability could also be constructed.
-Drexler went on to publish two books on nanotechnology: Engines of Creation in 1986, which was intended for the public, and the technical work Nanosystems in 1992.
+Drexler published two books on nanotechnology: Engines of Creation in 1986, which was intended for the public, and the technical work Nanosystems in 1992.
 He also co-founded the Foresight Institute, a public interest group devoted to increasing public awareness and information about molecular nanotechnology.

-Drexler's vision of nanotechnology, now called molecular nanotechnology, is based on the concept of the molecular assembler, a molecular machine which would manufacture molecules and molecular devices atom-by-atom.
-Drexler drew a distinction between wet nanotechnology based on biological systems, and "second-generation" dry nanotechnology which would be based on mechanosynthesis, positional control of molecules through principles more related to mechanical engineering.
+Drexler's vision of nanotechnology, now called molecular nanotechnology, is based on the concept of the molecular assembler, a molecular machine that would manufacture molecules and molecular devices atom-by-atom.
+Drexler drew a distinction between wet nanotechnology based on biological systems, and "second-generation" dry nanotechnology, which would be based on mechanosynthesis, positional control of molecules through principles more related to mechanical engineering.
 Drexler and his followers have focused almost exclusively on the latter form of molecular nanotechnology, but Drexler has stated that both are valid pathways to creating molecular machine systems.

 Richard Smalley

 Richard E. Smalley, a chemist at Rice University, was best known as a co-discoverer of the C60 form of carbon known as buckminsterfullerene in 1985, along with Harry Kroto, Robert Curl, James Heath, and Sean O'Brien.
 Buckminsterfullerene was the first to be discovered of the class of molecules known as fullerenes, which also includes carbon nanotubes.
 The study and application of fullerenes forms a significant part of the fields of nanomaterials and nanoelectronics, and Smalley, Kroto, and Curl were awarded the 1996 Nobel Prize in Chemistry for their discovery.

-Smalley had also taken a prominent public policy role in relation to nanotechnology, and was an outspoken advocate for using nanotechnology to develop solutions to the world's energy and health problems, for example raising the possibility of using nanomaterials for efficient energy storage and transmission, and of developing nanomaterial-based drugs for targeted drug delivery.
+Smalley had also taken a prominent public policy role on nanotechnology and was an outspoken advocate for using nanotechnology to develop solutions to the world's energy and health problems, for example, raising the possibility of using nanomaterials for efficient energy storage and transmission, and of developing nanomaterial-based drugs for targeted drug delivery.
 Smalley was also active in commercializing his academic research into carbon nanotubes, having founded Carbon Nanotechnologies Inc., and serving on the scientific advisory board of two other biotechnology and nanotechnology startups.
 Smalley died of leukemia in October 2005, after the conclusion of his debate with Drexler.